gpufit/Gpufit/docs/bindings.rst

     :special: If empty ([]), the default value will be used.
 :estimator_id: estimator ID

-    :type: EstimatorID which is defined in EstimatorID.m analogously to gpufit.h_.
+    :type: EstimatorID which is defined in EstimatorID.m analogously to constants.h_.
     :special: If empty ([]), the default value is used.
 :model_id: model ID

-    :type: ModelID which is defined in ModelID.m analogously to gpufit.h_.
+    :type: ModelID which is defined in ModelID.m analogously to constants.h_.
 :initial_parameters: Initial parameters
     2D matrix of size: [number_parameter, number_fits]